moleculeprotocol/nodebb-theme-catalyst/README.md

-Harmony theme for NodeBB
+headless theme for NodeBB
 ====================

-The Harmony theme is the default theme for NodeBB for versions spanning v3.0.0 onwards.
+The headless theme is the default theme for NodeBB for versions spanning v3.0.0 onwards.

 ## Issues